Episode 165 - MyHeritage With Free New DNA Matching Opportunity / Finding Photos of Your VeteransNov 14, 2016

 David: Oh I think there’s probably about twelve to fifteen and sometimes there’s more than one time through various branches.

-David: But I tell you that the President Elect, I probably have no common ancestors but he may with my wife, because she has Scottish ancestors.
+David: But I tell you that the president elected, I probably have no common ancestors but he may with my wife, because she has Scottish ancestors.

 Fisher: That’s right.
 He’s fairly recent right, I mean his family?